|

 leading his team to a Stanley Cup victory.

-"Robbie" stopped the first penalty shot ever awarded
+the first penalty shot ever awarded during Stanley Cup

-hundred events in Brad’s career only four times did he
+in Brad’s career only four times did he not finish in

-He won major titles with his left and right arm in both
+won major titles with his left and right arm in both the

-the Stand-up and Sit Down styles of Arm Wrestling and
+Stand-up and Sit Down styles of Arm Wrestling and has

 Mexico, Russia and South America.